Fires

 Direct Assistance

-Direct assistance to individuals and families may come from any number of organizations, including:
+If you are impacted by a fire, first contact your insurance provider as soon as you can.
+Additionally, direct assistance to individuals and families may come from any organizations, including:

 9-1-1 or your local fire department